Ervia: Irish Water

+Irish Water is accountable to two regulatory bodies: the Commission for Regulation of Utilities (CRU), the economic regulator for the water industry; and the Environmental Protection Agency (EPA), the environmental regulator.

+On 31 December 2022, Irish Water was renamed Uisce Éireann.
+On 1 January 2023, Uisce Éireann was separated from Ervia and established as a standalone national water authority.

 SWS

 In late 2009 Bord Gáis Éireann bought the wind energy company SWS.

 However, as part of the large scale EU/IMF mandated divestiture of many state assets mid 2014 the company was sold to Canadian energy firm Brookfield Renewable Energy Partners for US$680 million as part of the sale of Bord Gáis Energy to British energy giant Centrica.

 Firmus Energy

 Bord Gáis had a plan to develop the gas market in Northern Ireland.
 A pipeline from Carrickfergus to Derry was completed in October 2004 and now serves Coolkeeragh Power Station.
 A second pipeline, known as the south–north pipeline, was commissioned in October 2006.
 It runs from Gormanston in the Republic of Ireland to join the Carrick/Derry pipeline near Antrim creating an all-Ireland network and providing redundancy in case of problems with either Scotland - Northern Ireland pipeline or the Scotland - Ireland interconnectors.

 The Utility Regulator for Northern Ireland awarded Bord Gáis a licence to supply homes and businesses in the towns and cities near the two pipelines - Antrim, Armagh, Ballymena, Ballymoney, Banbridge, Craigavon, Derry, Limavady and Newry - where the local subsidiaries of BG used the trading name of Firmus Energy.
 On 1 December 2005, Firmus launched their first supply in Northern Ireland, to the large Michelin tyre factory in Ballymena.
 On 25 April 2006 Firmus connected its first residential customers in Derry.

 As part of the Irish government's disposal of state owned assets Firmus Energy was sold in March 2014 to iCON Infrastructure.